 Establish ground rules

-Each company is different and each hiring process is different but we want to share with you our in-depth recruitment methods.
+Each company is different and each hiring process is different but in this special edition of Stuart's guide, we want to share with you our in-depth recruitment methods.

 It’s important to consider the components that make up our culture and to hire people who can perform at the highest level within that culture.
 These components are our company values, company environment, work style, and managerial style.
 Our 6 values were set during our last off-site in Formentera in October 2019 and they serve as an operating framework for the teams.
 Values-based recruitment creates a positive work environment, increases employee engagement and productivity, reduces turnover, and leads to better performance.
 During the recruitment process, we evaluate whether candidates share our values.
 When interviewing for cultural fit, besides using values-oriented questions, we reflect and find out if the candidate would feel motivated and inspired to work in an environment like the one in our team/office.